Artoria2e5/gpuowl/README.md

 PRPLL is an OpenCL (GPU) program for primality testing Mersenne numbers.

 ## Build

 Invoke `make` in the source directory.
 Multi-threaded build (`make -j$(nproc)`) is supported for the impatient.

+## Pre-built binaries

+You can get pre-built binaries from the "Actions" tab on GitHub.
+Click the commit you want and go to section "Artifacts".

 ## Use

 See `prpll -h` for the command line options.

+You may want to copy the `tune.txt` found in project root directory alongside the `prpll` binary.
+Alternatively you may want to run `prpll -tune` to generate your own.

+`prpll` may have additional dependencies.
+If you don't have them, the program will not launch.
+On Linux and MSYS2 (Windows), you can use `ldd` to list what libraries it requires and that you may be missing.
+On macOS `otool -L` can be used.

 ## Work types supported